seancallaway/minecraft/README.md

 Author Information
 ------------------

-Written by Chad Geary.
-Converted to a role by Sean Callaway.
+Originally written by Chad Geary.
+Updated and converted to a role by Sean Callaway.